 Cut fish fillets into very, very small pieces.
 Mix together in a stainless bowl, mashing with your fingers to soften and blend the fish into a rough paste with curry paste, beans, onions, and the egg.
 Heat the pan on the stove (or a Gasmate barbecue if camping) on a medium setting.
 Oil the pan or plate, place a desert spoon size on flattened patties, and turn once.

-We look forward to seeing you at BIG4 Beacon Resort at beautiful Queenscliff soon.
+We look forward to seeing you at BIG4 Ingenia Holidays Queenscliff Beacon at beautiful Queenscliff soon.